-DomaCom are launching one of Australia’s first crowdfunding campaign to secure multiple sites to develop a solar farm to service the energy needs of its nearby industries and communities, as well as feeding excess power into the National Electricity Network.
+DomaCom is launching one of Australia’s first crowdfunding campaigns to secure multiple sites to develop a solar farm to service the energy needs of its nearby industries and communities, as well as feeding excess power into the National Electricity Network.

 - An agreed rental of 12 % capitalised whilst initial connection and planning permits are applied for and then 7.5% p.a. thereafter and for the initial array of solar panels infrastructure.